JustinGuese/website-hugo-aigenticvibes/content/english/liveproducts/DocumentChat.md

 # SEO Content Block
 seo_block:
   enable: true
-  heading: "AI document chatbot for secure company knowledge in Germany"
+  heading: "AI document chatbot for secure company knowledge"
   body: |
-    DocumentChat is a GDPR-compliant AI document chatbot that finally makes your internal knowledge usable.
-Instead of searching through folders, email archives and Confluence pages, employees simply ask questions in natural language and receive precise answers with direct links to the original documents.
+    DocumentChat is a GDPR-compliant AI document chatbot that makes internal knowledge usable within minutes instead of hours of searching.
+Instead of clicking through folders, email archives and Confluence pages, employees ask questions in natural language and receive precise answers with direct links to the original documents.

     The platform runs on secure servers in Germany and is designed for companies that handle sensitive information – from medium-sized businesses to large enterprises.
-You can build separate knowledge bases for different teams or projects, connect existing document sources and roll out intelligent document search in a matter of days instead of months.
+Separate knowledge bases for different teams, flexible integrations and clear permissions help you roll out an AI knowledge base without losing control over your data.

     Whether you want to create an AI-powered knowledge base for customer support, internal documentation or management reports, DocumentChat combines powerful retrieval with transparent source references, so your teams can trust every answer and make decisions faster.